Published on 27 May 2025

 News

-ishwah Murthi, CC BY-SA 4.0.
+©Ishwah Murthi, CC BY-SA 4.0.

-True to its original mission,Avenir Commun Durable has been funding research programs at the Collège de France for several years now.
-Launched by several of the institution's professors, the initiative brings together researchers from a wide range of disciplines to provide scientific answers to the challenges of climate change.
-In 2025, the initiative has decided to support two ambitious projects.
-One of these is PlastMicroBact.
+Avenir Commun Durable , true to its original mission, has been funding research programs at the Collège de France for several years.
+Launched by several professors at the institution, the initiative brings together researchers from numerous disciplines to provide scientific solutions to the challenges of climate change.
+In 2025, the initiative decided to support two ambitious projects.
+One of them is called PlastMicroBact.